ethereum/ERCs/ERCS/erc-x.md

 1. Keep the NFT contract simple, only need to be responsible for the transaction function
 2. approve and allowance functions are not managed by the NFT contract , approve and getApproved should be configured at the user level instead of controlled by the nft contract, increasing the user's more playability , while avoiding part of the ERC-721 contract risk.
-3. Remove the transferForm,safeTransferFrom function, and a better way to call the other party's nft assets is to access the other party's own contract instead of directly accessing the nft asset contract.
+3. Remove the safeTransferFrom function, and a better way to call the other party's nft assets is to access the other party's own contract instead of directly accessing the nft asset contract.
 4. Forward compatibility with ERC-721 means that all nft can be compatible with this proposal.

 ## Specification